DataDog/documentation/content/en/tracing/llm_observability/sdk.md

 `span`
 : optional - _Span_ - **default**: `The current active span.`
 <br />The span to inject its context into the provided request headers.
-If not provided (as when using function decorators), this will default to the current active span.
+If not provided (as when using function decorators), this defaults to the current active span.

 ##### Activating distributed headers

 The `LLMObs.activate_distributed_headers()` method takes HTTP headers and extracts tracing context attributes to activate in the new service.

 **Note**: You must call `LLMObs.activate_distributed_headers()` before starting any spans in your downstream service.
-Any spans started prior (including via fucntion decorators) will not be captured in the distributed trace.
+Spans started prior (including function decorator spans) do not get captured in the distributed trace.

 This method accepts the following argument: